fradleybrancis/product-page/README.md

 Williams-Sonoma Coding Challenge

 # setting up
-You need node installed to run tests
+You will need node installed

 clone the repo down to your local machine